Retro-Devils/Mugen-Pi-4/README.md

 -Keep AspectRatio=1

+12.Reboot To refresh the system

-12.open terminal type sudo reboot
+Open terminal type sudo reboot .

-13.Find mugen in retropie press play .
+13.Launch mugen

+If you made your .sh correct your mugen should appear under wine.
+Click play on it like any other game .

-14.Map controls to match qjoypad.
+14.Map mugem controls to match qjoypad.

+Best way is to leave your keyboard hooked up.
+Then go to input config in mugen, then f1 for player 1, then use your controller to map the button.

 15.Save your config in mugen menu .

-Thats it.
-Repeat for your Mugens and enjoy .
+16.Enjoy !!!